 Classroom Discipline & Rewards

 Sauder Elementary School uses a school-wide discipline plan based on the six pillars of character education.
 We will study six character traits, including: Respect, Trustworthiness, Responsibility, Fairness, Citizenship, and Honesty.
 As a class, we will determine 4-5 rules to help us promote these traits in the classroom each and every day.
 We will discuss consequences, including the visual aid in the room using four colors.
-You will see the color that represents your child’s behavior every day in the monthly behavior chart that is placed in your child’s OWL Folder.
-In the event that your child moves off of green, a written explanation will be sent home for you to sign and return to school the very next day:
+You will see the color that represents your child’s behavior every day in the monthly behavior chart that is placed in your child’s Home Folder.
+In the event that your child moves to yellow, blue or red, a written explanation will be sent home for you to sign and return to school the very next day:

 In addition to consequences for inappropriate behavior, I am a HUGE believer in positive reinforcement for positive behaviors.
 Along with praise, compliments, and special privileges, the students will be rewarded with tickets.
 Students receive one ticket for each “Green” day.
 Tickets are also given for random acts of kindness or for demonstrating good behavior.
 Tickets are given randomly and often!
 Each student is responsible for keeping, counting, and deciding when to turn in tickets for prizes.
-Tickets are stored in the students’ desks and can be turned in on Fridays for the following reward choices: a visit to the Treasure Box, a bonus Show & Tell day, computer time instead of morning work, lunch with the teacher & a friend, or pick your own seat for a day.
+Tickets can be turned in on Fridays for the following reward choices: a visit to the Treasure Box, a bonus Show & Tell day, extra computer time, lunch with the teacher & a friend, or pick your own seat for a day.